 - 125 dB SPL – Jet Engine from 100 meters away.

 - 140 dB SPL – Threshold of pain.
 Anything this loud or louder will cause immediate hearing damage and will be very painful.

 Think of how we use microphones on a kick drum, for example.
-We close-mic the kick in order to capture its sound in isolation.
+We close-mic the kick to capture its sound in isolation.
 However, if we were to put our ear inside the kick drum in place of the microphone, it wouldn’t be the best sound at all.
 In fact, it would damage our ears!

 Loudspeakers typically won’t recreate sounds this high.
-And so we must find alternatives to calculate the maximum sound pressure levels of microphones.
+And so, we must find alternatives to calculate the maximum sound pressure levels of microphones.

 How Are Max SPL Values of Microphones Calculated?

 That’s a good question.
 Let’s discuss the best answers for passive microphones and active microphones.

 Measuring Max SPL Of Passive Microphones